jhollway/jameshollway.com/content/post/Biswas/index.md

-respect for international standards aimed at securing dignity and equality for all through the multi-level, multi-stakeholder, transnational, and relational governance system advocated by the United Nations Guiding Principles for Business and Human Rights (UNGPs)
+respect for international standards aimed at securing dignity and equality for all through the multi-level, multi-stakeholder, transnational, and relational governance system advocated by the United Nations Guiding Principles for Business and Human Rights (UNGPs) (Assadi 2011; Backer 2014; Burger 2003; Prenkert 2014).
+This innovative governance tool has called for several actors to take action at multiple levels to strengthen corporate human rights due diligence (Backer 2014;
-\[@assadiDiscourseHumanRights2011;
-@backerGovernancePolycentrismHierarchy2014;
-@burgerBiPolarPolycentricApproaches2003;
-@prenkertConflictMineralsPolycentric2014\].
-This innovative governance tool has called for several actors to take action at multiple levels to strengthen corporate human rights due diligence
-\[@backerGovernancePolycentrismHierarchy2014;
-@burgerBiPolarPolycentricApproaches2003;
-@taylorRuggieFrameworkPolycentric2011\].
+Burger 2003; Taylor 2011).
 Yet, ten years after their unanimous endorsement by the Human Rights Council and despite corporate pledges to redefine its role with society and the environment, UNGP adoption remains despairingly low, and allegations of severe negative human rights impacts by transnational companies continue to rise.
-This has been captured by different benchmarks ranking corporate commitments and actions to respect human rights
+This has been captured by different benchmarks ranking corporate commitments and actions to respect human rights (Human Rights Resource Centre 2014;
-\[@businesshumanrightsresourcecentreSteepRiseAllegations2014;
-@salcitoCorporateHumanRights2015b\].

-However, at a time when allegations of severe negative human rights impacts by transnational companies continue to rise, corporate membership to industry associations seems to signal an improvement in practices \[@ecclesHumanRightsReally2020;
-@hoganIrishBusinessHuman2020;@humanrightswatchWorldReport20202020).
-This
+Salcito, Wielga, and Singer 2015).

-literature suggests that, when it comes to social sustainability, companies are more responsive to private peer-to-peer governance structures than they are to governments threats of heightened regulation, changes in the institutional investment environment, and pressure from civil society groups \[@linInstitutionalOwnershipPeer2017;
+However, at a time when allegations of severe negative human rights impacts by transnational companies continue to rise, corporate membership to industry associations seems to signal an improvement in practices (Eccles (2020); Hogan, Rhodes, and Lawlor (2020);Watch (2020)).
+This literature suggests that, when it comes to social sustainability, companies are more responsive to private peer-to-peer governance structures than they are to governments threats of heightened regulation, changes in the institutional investment environment, and pressure from civil society groups (Lin, Mao, and Wang 2017; Marquis and Tilcsik 2016; Rosenberg 2011).
-@marquisInstitutionalEquivalenceHow2016; @rosenbergJoinClubHow2011\].

 # 2. Research proposition and hypothesis